 Typically, when you're looking for good color and char, you'll cook your food close to direct heat.
-A grill rack installed in the high position over direct heat delivers incredible flavor as your food cooks.
-If you want an extremely hot sear for foods like burgers and steaks, you'll cook over direct coals with the grill rack in the low position.
+A grill rack installed over direct heat delivers incredible flavor as your food cooks.
+If you want an extremely hot sear for foods like burgers and steaks, you'll cook over direct coals.
 When you'd rather let a steady fire and flavorful smoke work their magic on foods like brisket, breads or ribs, you will position your food farther away to take advantage of indirect heat.